ougarcia/ZephyrNote/notes.md

-gotta fix the thing where my things are added in the wrong order
+gotta fix the thing where my things are added in the wrong order(30 minutes)

-if i have time I'll fix the thing where if the screen gets too narrow my navbar goes under my sidebar

-add the tags in the note index item view

-add a new note button on the sidebar and remove it from the index view then move the sort by button up next to the title
+gotta add some prettier html/css(2-3 hours)

+gotta add a prettier login/start page(1-2 hours )

+gotta add a guest login(1 hour)

+gotta add seed data(2-3 hours)

+add delete to notes(1 hour)

+add delete to notebooks(1 hour)